-In accordance with the Annual Accounts Act and the Code, listed companies shall disclose a yearly corporate governance report in which the company shall present information on its corporate governance functions and state its compliance with the Code.
-If the company chooses to deviate from a certain provision of the Code, it must state its reasons for doing so (the comply or explain principle).
-Moreover, a corporate governance report shall include a description on internal controls and risk management regarding the financial reporting, and how the yearly evaluation of the board has been conducted and reported.
+In accordance with the Annual Accounts Act and the Code, listed companies shall disclose an annual corporate governance report in which they shall present information on their corporate governance functions and state their compliance with the Code.
+If a company chooses to deviate from a certain provision of the Code, it must state its reasons for doing so (the comply or explain principle).
+Moreover, a corporate governance report shall include a description of internal controls and risk management regarding the financial reporting, and how the annual evaluation of the board has been conducted and reported.

-Further, all Swedish companies, associations and other legal entities are obliged to register their ultimate beneficial owner or owners with the Swedish Companies Registration Office.
-There are a few exceptions to this obligation, including governmental bodies and listed companies.
-The ultimate beneficial owner is the natural person or persons who ultimately own or control a legal entity.
-A natural person is presumed to exercise such control if he or she, directly or indirectly, holds or controls more than 25 per cent of the votes, or holds or controls the right to appoint or remove a majority of the board of directors.
-Moreover, a legal entity may not have any beneficial owner or may, under certain conditions, be relieved from the obligation to report its beneficial owner due to complex ownership structures as investigation obligations are limited.
+Further, all Swedish companies, associations and other legal entities are obliged to register their ultimate beneficial owner, or owners, with the Swedish Companies Registration Office.
+There are a few exceptions to this obligation, including government bodies and listed companies.
+The ultimate beneficial owner is the natural person, or persons, who ultimately owns or controls a legal entity.
+A natural person is presumed to exercise this control if he or she, directly or indirectly, holds or controls more than 25 per cent of the votes, or holds or controls the right to appoint or remove a majority of the members of the board of directors.

+Moreover, a legal entity may not have any beneficial owner or may, under certain conditions, be relieved from the obligation to report its beneficial owner owing to complex ownership structures as investigation obligations are limited.